micmejia/bible-dump/NKJV/Romans/Rom 2.md

 Or do you despise the riches of His goodness, forbearance, and longsuffering, not knowing that the goodness of God leads you to repentance?

 ###### 5
-But in accordance with your hardness and your [^a]impenitent heart you are [^b]treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God,
+But in accordance with your hardness and your impenitent heart you are treasuring up for yourself wrath in the day of wrath and revelation of the righteous judgment of God,

 ###### 6
 who "will render to each one according to his deeds":